Ketosis: Survival over Starvation

-Aside from total starvation, in normal fasting states, most people have plenty of fat stores, and that ketogenic process helps us preserve muscle tissue by using ketosis and the ketones created for cellular fuel instead of glucose.
+Aside from total starvation, in normal fasting states, most people have plenty of fat stores (100,000 calories on average), and the ketogenic process helps us preserve muscle tissue by using ketosis and the ketones created for cellular fuel instead of glucose.

 Ketones in the Body: Are they Dangerous?

 So now we know that ketone bodies are the products of fat metabolism and that they help the body maintain its muscles when no food is available.

 Some people, including doctors, get the dangerous condition of ketoacidosis confused with normal benign dietary ketosis but they are different conditions.